 Oh, and be sure to use dried/cured out logs for these projects.
 Greenwood is wet and the glue won’t adhere.

 The first step was measuring the opening of the fireplace.
 After getting those measurements I cut a piece of plywood to fit.
 I checked it several times before the next step.
 Measure twice, cut once… I can hear this tiny voice in my head.

-I used my chop saw to cut random thicknesses of the logs to be place on the board.
+I used my chop saw to cut random thicknesses of the logs to be placed on the board.
 About 1-2 inches.
 I didn’t want perfection.
 I wanted the look of stacked logs.
 If you have ever seen a log pile, it’s not perfect.
 It’s the imperfections that give it such character, I think.

-I spray painted the board with Rustoleum black semi gloss spray paint.
+I spray painted the board with Rustoleum black semi-gloss spray paint.
 All I had on hand was semi-gloss, but I think matte would have worked better.
 My house is kinda dark so the glossy didn’t show.
 Use whatcha got, right?

 Attaching The Wood Pieces To The Board

 Next, I carefully and randomly glued the wood pieces to the board with Gorilla Wood Glue.
 I suggest you let this dry overnight.
-Our fireplace had a metal trim around it, so Mr, Honey Do secured it with metal screws.
+Our fireplace had a metal trim around it, so Mr, Honey Do secure it with metal screws.
 If we ever decide we want to use the fireplace again (NOT) all we have to do is unscrew it.

 The end results are so farmhouse!
 A Fireplace cover that even Joanna Gaines would approve of.
 I’m so pleased and have vowed to never take it down.
 For those of you die-hard fans of burning your fireplaces, I’m in Texas.
 It’s just a fashion statement.
-Ha!